HUMBO: Bridging Response Generation and Facial Expression Synthesis: Demo and Discussion

+In the experiments, we train the language generator by \textit{Adam} optimizer with each batch of 2 examples, 8 training epochs were performed without early stop.
+The learning rate is 1e-6, and the weights for losses $\lambda_\text{u}$ and $\lambda_\text{e} $ are 1e-7 and 1 respectively.
+The entire implementation was based on PyTorch and HuggingFace transformers\footnote{\url{https://huggingface.co/transformers/}} package.
+The medium size of DialoGPT is adopted as the basis of the model.

-In the experiments, we use mini-batch \textit{Adam} as the optimizer with each batch of 256 examples, 100 training epochs were performed without early stop.
-For the sentence generator, the hidden size of network layers is 200, and word embedding is of size 50 and trained by end-to-end learning.
-On the other hand, the implementation details of the facial expression generator are same as the original work\cite{pumarola2018ganimation}.
+For the facial expression generator, we use \textit{Adam} as the optimizer with each batch of 8 examples, 1300 training epochs were performed without early stop.
+The learning rates of discriminator and generator are both 1e-4.
+The image size is $256 \times 256$, and the dimension of the action unit vector is 35.
+The other hyper-parameters and implementation details of the facial expression generator are same as the original work \cite{pumarola2018ganimation}.